<dependency>

 To audit Trackable domain changes, the following steps are required:

-• A converter is needed to change a MutationNotifyEvent coming from the Tracking architecture into an AuditEvent.
+If more fine-grained control is required over what is audited, and when - a converter may be used instead of the property-driven approach to change a MutationNotifyEvent coming from the Tracking architecture into an AuditEvent.

 class TestConverter extends DefaultAbstractMutationNotifyEventConverter {